INFORMATION STATEMENT* Term Investment Account

 The investment may be made by:

-- cheque or by direct debit from your bank account with an Authorised Deposit-taking Institution (ADI) (an example of an ADI is a bank); or
+- direct debit from your bank account with an Authorised Deposit-taking Institution (ADI) (an example of an ADI is a bank); or

 - rolling over your funds held with a Development Fund of the Catholic Church.